localstack-samples/sample-gradle-pulumi-testcontainers/README.md

 It simulates the complete flow of creating a message via a POST request and retrieving it via a GET request, asserting that the operations are successful and the data is correctly handled.

 This test demonstrates how to effectively test a Spring Boot application in a controlled environment that closely mirrors production, leveraging the power of Spring Boot, Pulumi, and LocalStack together.

+All of these fall under a singular command: `gradle test`.

 ## Bringing It All Together